ohler55/opee/README.md

 - WorkQueue test tc_opee_workqueue

+- implement Actor max_queue_count limiter
+ - test with actor that reports queue size and pauses for 0.1 seconds
+ - try to send too many requests at it so it has to report busy
+ - use timeout and wait until queue size drops
+ - add method to get/set timeout
+ - add timed_ask(timeout, op, *args)
+  - overrides default actor timeout

 - pick a problem to test against
  - file density distribution
   - find all files under a directory